More About Us

 - Civic This word emphasizes our focus on civic problems that relate to individuals' lives in their neighborhoods, and which would benefit from shared municipal solutions.
 We believe this space is currently underserved.

-- Solutions This word emphasizes our focus on holistic and systemic solutions.
+- Solutions This word emphasizes our focus on systemic solutions.
 There is no presumption that the answer will be purely technological.
 We understand that the best solutions will need to consider "soft" factors, like people, organizations, and politics, and "hard" factors, like processes and technology.

 The Principles that Guide Us